geiz123/springbootLiberty/README.md

+# ***This branch configure SpringBoot to deploy on an JEE server without need to add springboot feature to application servers.***
 # springbootLiberty
 SpringBoot on IBM Liberty with DerbyDB

 ## IDE
 Get eclipse and install Liberty profile.
 Then create a server from the liberty runtime below.